souenzzo/graal/docs/reference-manual/native-image/Properties.md

     Getting value of static property with key: static_key ...
     ```
-    Run the executable again, as follows
+    Run the executable again, as follows:

     ```shell
     ./readproperties -Dinstance_key=INSTANCE_VALUE
     ```

-    This time you should see output similar to
+    This time you should see output similar to:

     ```
     Value of static property: STATIC_VALUE